 - Where do you see yourself in twenty years?

-If I am still alive in twenty years, I see myself painting.
+I see myself painting.
 More than I do now.
 Bigger formats because I might have a bigger studio by then.
 Or very small ones because I might live in a caravan … I don’t know.
 The current Corona crisis makes me realise that nothing is stable and I'm trying to be more aware of the present.
 This moment counts, I'm not making plans even about this winter yet:)

 - What makes you happy?

 I am learning that the feeling of joy can arise without any reason.
 When we do not expect anything.
 When I am just here and now.
 Being aware of the moment and just see what surrounds me and breathe.